 IMG Models president Ivan Bart told the New York Times that brands are attracted to authenticity, and consumers crave it.
 “It’s not really about shape, size or gender any more,” he said.
 “Ella communicates this moment in time.
 There’s a cheekiness and a joy she exudes.”

-On her Instagram account, which now boasts a following of 335k, Emhoff, who has her own knitwear line, regularly posts about slow fashion and supporting the queer community, specifically advocating for the protection of trans women.
+On her Instagram account, which now boasts a following of 335k, Emhoff, who has her own knitwear line, regularly posts about slow fashion.
 She told the NY Times that she sees her opportunity with IMG as a chance to “do some good” and “share a lot of things I really care about.”